 Fluffy on the inside, crispy on the outside, and delicately flavored with bananas and vanilla — these are phenomenal banana pancakes.
 The recipe, believe it or not, is adapted from a Williams Sonoma children’s cookbook, which only proves how easy they are to make.
 I love them with a simple drizzle of maple syrup but if you want to dress them up and hint at what’s inside, top them with fresh sliced bananas and a dusting of confectioners’ sugar.

-Add the milk and vanilla extract.
+Mix in the milk and vanilla extract.

-Then pour the banana mixture and melted butter into the dry ingredients.
+Pour the banana mixture and melted butter into the dry ingredients.

 Fold the batter with a rubber spatula.
 It will be thick and lumpy.